morgangraphics/simple-webapp-or-service-with-lets-encrypt/README.md

     sudo passwd node-user
     ```

-1. We're going to limit who has access to our new certificates files by creating a FACL (File Access Control List).
+1. We're going to limit who has access to our new certificate files by creating a FACL (File Access Control List).
 By doing so we only allow the Root user and our new node-user access to the files without exposing them to everyone else.

     ```bash
     setfacl --recursive --map "u:user:permissions" <file/dir>